Font Size:

 Crib

-• Railings should be no more than 2 3/8 inches apart - tight enough that a soda can will not fit through them.
+• Railings should be no more than 2 3/8 inches apart - tight enough that a soda can not fit through them.

 • The mattress should be firm, flat, and covered with a tight, fitted sheet.